-- economic conditions in the areas where our stations are located and in the nation as a whole; - the popularity of the programming offered by our television stations;

-- changes in the population demographics in the areas where our stations are located; - local and national advertising price fluctuations, which can be affected by the availability of programming, the popularity of programming, and the relative supply of and demand for commercial advertising; - our competitors' activities, including increased competition from other advertising-based mediums, particularly cable networks, MVPDs and the internet: - the duration and extent of any network preemption of regularly scheduled programming for any reason; - decisions by advertisers to withdraw or delay planned advertising expenditures for any reason; - labor disputes or other disruptions at major national advertisers, programming providers or networks; and - other factors beyond our control.
+- economic conditions in the areas where our stations are located and in the nation as a whole; - the popularity of the programming offered by our television stations; - changes in the population demographics in the areas where our stations are located; - local and national advertising price fluctuations, which can be affected by the availability of programming, the popularity of programming, and the relative supply of and demand for commercial advertising; - our competitors' activities, including increased competition from other advertising-based mediums, particularly cable networks, MVPDs and the internet; - the duration and extent of any network preemption of regularly scheduled programming for any reason; - decisions by advertisers to withdraw or delay planned advertising expenditures for any reason; - labor disputes or other disruptions at major national advertisers, programming providers or networks; and - other factors beyond our control.

 Our results are also subject to seasonal and cyclical fluctuations that we expect to continue.
 Seasonal fluctuations typically result in higher revenue and broadcast operating income in the second and fourth quarters than in the first and third quarters of each year.
-This seasonality is primarily attributable to (i) advertisers' increased expenditures in the spring and in anticipation of holiday season spending and (ii) an increase in television viewership during this period.
-In addition, we typically experience fluctuations in our revenue and broadcast operating income between even and odd numbered years.
+This seasonality is primarily attributable to advertisers' increased expenditures in the spring and in anticipation of holiday season spending in the fourth quarter and an increase in television viewership during this period.
+In addition, we typically experience fluctuations in our revenue and broadcast operating income between even-numbered and odd-numbered years.
 In years in which there are impending elections for various state and national offices, which primarily occur in even-numbered years, political advertising revenue tends to increase, often significantly, and particularly during presidential election years.
-We consider political broadcast advertising revenue to be revenue earned from the sale to political candidates, political parties and special interest groups of advertisements broadcast by our stations.
+We consider political broadcast advertising revenue to be revenue earned from the sale to political candidates, political parties and special interest groups of advertisements broadcast by our stations that contain messages primarily focused on elections and/or public policy issues.
 In even-numbered years, we derive a material portion of our broadcast advertising revenue from political broadcast advertisers.
-For the years ended December 31, 2014 and 2013, we derived approximately 16% and 1%, respectively, of our total revenue from political broadcast advertisers.
+For the years ended December 31, 2015 and 2014, we derived approximately 3% and 16%, respectively, of our total revenue from political broadcast advertisers.
 If political broadcast advertising revenue declined, especially in an even-numbered year, our results of operations and financial condition could also be materially adversely affected.
-Also, our stations affiliated with the network broadcasting the Olympic Games typically experience increased viewership and revenue during that coverage, which also occurs in even-numbered years.
-As a result of the seasonality and cyclicality of our revenue and broadcast operating income, and the historically significant increase in our revenue and broadcast operating income during even-numbered years, potential investors are cautioned that it has been, and is expected to remain, difficult to eng
+Also, our stations affiliated with the NBC Network broadcast Olympic Games typically experience increased viewership and revenue during those broadcasts, which also occurs in even-numbered years.
+As a result of the seasonality and cyclicality of our revenue and broadcast operating income, and the historically significant increase in our revenue and broadcast operating income during even-numbered